two-hundred/celerity-docs/docs/blueprint/specification.md

 ### exports

-Exports are a way to define a set of fields from resources that are publicly accessible attributes of the blueprint that can be used in other blueprints as data sources or in external applications or systems that interface with an implementation of the spec via an API.
+Exports are a way to define a set of values from the blueprint that are publicly accessible attributes of the blueprint that can be used in other blueprints as data sources or in external applications or systems that interface with an implementation of the spec via an API.